-- Mothers who felt they belonged to their community increased from 42% at baseline to 57% at follow-up.
-(Please see Figure 56: Do you feel like you belong in your neighborhood or community where you live?) - Mothers who attend events or social gatherings in their neighbourhood most of the times or always increased from 17% at baseline to 55% at follow up.
+- Mothers increased their sense of belonging from 42% at baseline to 57% at follow-up.
+(Please see Figure 56: Do you feel like you belong in your neighborhood or community where you live?) - Mothers go more frequently to events or social gatherings moved to 55% at follow up vs. 17% at baseline.
 (Please see Figure 57: Do you attend or go to events or social gatherings where you live?)